- BY MAKES

 Lowering Springs, Lowering Kits

-Lowering Springs are engineered to enhance handling performance and the vehicle appearance, the custom spring rates are stiffer compare to the most of the OEM springs.
-Putting on the lower spring will improve corner grip and reducing body roll.
-While you install a set of spring, it is recommended to change your OE struts all together.
-The stock or aftermarket factory replacement shocks are not engineered to handle the stiffer lowering kits.
-Once the shock failed, you might experience vehicle hopping and lose road traction.
-There are many selection of lowering springs available online for you to pick from, you will first need to determine if you are using for street drive or on the race course.
+Lowering Springs are engineered to enhance driving performance and the car appearance, the aftermarket spring rates are stiffer compare to the most of the factory springs.
+Installing the lower spring will improve corner grip and decreasing body roll.
+While you purchase a set of lowering kit, it is suggested to replace your factory shock struts all together.
+The OE or aftermarket OE replacement shocks are not engineered to handle the stiffer lowering kits.
+Once the strut failed, you might feel car hopping and lose road traction.
+There are many selection of lowering springs available in the market for you to select from, you will first need to figure out if you are using for daily use or on the race course.